Common questions about surgery

 What is a surgical margin

 The surrounding tissue that is removed with the cancer is known as the surgical margin.
-A pathologist checks the margin under a microscope to make sure the cancer has been completely removed.
-If there aren’t any cancer cells in the tissue, it is called a clear, negative or clean margin.
-If there are cancer cells, it is a positive or close margin, and you may require further treatment.
+A specialist doctor called a pathologist checks the margin under a microscope to make sure the cancer has been completely removed.
+If there aren’t any cancer cells at the edge of the removed tissue, it is called a clear, negative or clean margin.
+If there are cancer cells, it is a positive or close margin, and you may need to have more surgery or other treatments.

 View the Cancer Council NSW editorial policy.